GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2LS-DRTutorial/ex2_f2ls_R3KJband_api.rst

 Everything looks good with all the exposure times and read modes matching.
-Had there been discrepancies, you would have fixed them with ``fixheader`` as shown in Example 1 and Example 3.
+Had there been discrepancies, you would have fixed them as shown in Example 1 and Example 3.

 Create file lists